Assembly language: Assembly language syntax

-Assembly language uses a mnemonic to represent, e.g., each low-level machine instruction or opcode, each directive, typically also each architectural register, flag, etc. Some of the mnemonics may be built in and some user defined.
+Assembly language uses a mnemonic to represent, e.g., each low-level machine instruction or opcode, each directive, typically also each architectural register, flag, etc. Some of the mnemonics may be built-in and some user-defined.
 Many operations require one or more operands in order to form a complete instruction.
 Most assemblers permit named constants, registers, and labels for program and memory locations, and can calculate expressions for operands.
 Thus, programmers are freed from tedious repetitive calculations and assembler programs are much more readable than machine code.
 Depending on the architecture, these elements may also be combined for specific instructions or addressing modes using offsets or other data as well as fixed addresses.
 Many assemblers offer additional mechanisms to facilitate program development, to control the assembly process, and to aid debugging.

 Some are column oriented, with specific fields in specific columns; this was very common for machines using punched cards in the 1950s and early 1960s.
 Some assemblers have free-form syntax, with fields separated by delimiters, e.g., punctuation, white space.
-Some assemblers are hybrid, with, e.g., labels, in a specific column and other fields separated by delimiters; this became more common than column oriented syntax in the 1960s.
+Some assemblers are hybrid, with, e.g., labels, in a specific column and other fields separated by delimiters; this became more common than column-oriented syntax in the 1960s.

-IBM System/360

-All of the IBM assemblers for System/360, by default, have a label in column 1, fields separated by delimiters in columns 2-71, a continuation indicator in column 72 and a sequence number in columns 73-80.
-The delimiter for label, opcode, operands and comments is spaces, while individual operands are separated by commas and parentheses.